openeuler-mirror/epkg-spec2yaml/README.en.md

           ...
         }
 ***
-%if转换成when的表达式，多个条件支持and、&&、or、||、not、!连接
+Expression converted from "%if" to "when".
+Multiple conditions can be concatenated with and, &&, or, | |, not, and!.
 * before:

         %if %{with abc}
         %if %{without xyz}
 * after:

-        when -abc && +xyz
+        when +abc && -xyz
         或者
-        when -abc and +xyz
+        when +abc and -xyz
 ***
-两个%表示分层定制的宏
+"%%" represent macros of Layered-Customization.
 * before:

         %if 0%{?abc}